adhocteam/usai-api/README.md

 ## Government Considerations

-- 🔐 **Security**: Designed for TLS encryption and secure communications
+- Security: Designed for TLS encryption and secure communications
-- 🏛️ **Compliance**: Built with FedRAMP hosting patterns in mind
+- Compliance: Built with FedRAMP hosting patterns in mind
-- 📋 **Audit**: Includes comprehensive error handling and logging capabilities
+- Audit: Includes comprehensive error handling and logging capabilities
-- 🚫 **Guardrails**: Designed to work with model provider guardrails
+- Guardrails: Designed to work with model provider guardrails
-- 👥 **Access**: Intended for federal agencies and approved partners with USAi.gov access
+- Access: Intended for federal agencies and approved partners with USAi.gov access
-- ⚠️ **Disclaimer**: This is not an official government library - agencies should review and test before production use
+- Disclaimer: This is not an official government library - agencies should review and test before production use

 ## License